Orders, decorations, and medals of the United Kingdom: Life peerage

-Modern life peerages were introduced under the Appellate Jurisdiction Act 1876, following a test case (the Wensleydale Peerage Case) which established that non-statutory life peers would not have the right to sit in the House of Lords.
-At that time, life peerages were intended only for Law Lords, there being a desire to introduce legal expertise into the chamber to assist appellate law work, without conferring rights on future generations of these early working peers because the future generations might contain no legal experts.
+Modern life peerages were introduced under the Appellate Jurisdiction Act 1876, following a test case, the Wensleydale Peerage Case (1856), which established that non-statutory life peers would not have the right to sit in the House of Lords.
+At that time, life peerages were intended only for law lords, who would introduce appellate legal expertise into the chamber without conferring rights on future generations, which might not have legal experts.

-Subsequently, under the Life Peerages Act 1958, life peerages became the norm for all new grants outside the Royal Family, this being seen as a modest reform of the nature of the second legislative chamber.
-However, its effects were gradual because hereditary peers, and their successors, retained until recently their rights to attend and vote with the life peers.
-All hereditary peers except 92—chosen in a secret ballot of all hereditary peers—have now lost their rights to sit in the second chamber.
-All hereditary peers retain dining rights to the House of Lords, retaining its title as "the best club in London".
+Subsequently, under the Life Peerages Act 1958, life peerages became the norm for all new grants outside the Royal Family.
+This was viewed as a modest reform of the second legislative chamber.
+However, its effects were gradual because hereditary peers and their successors retained their rights to attend and vote with the life peers.
+All hereditary peers, except 92 chosen in a secret ballot of all hereditary peers, have now lost their rights to sit in the second chamber.
+All hereditary peers, however, retain dining rights to the House of Lords, viewed as "the best club in London".

-All Life Peers hold the rank of baron and automatically have the right to sit in the House of Lords.
-The title exists only for the duration of their own lifetime and is not passed to their heirs (although the children even of life peers enjoy the same courtesy titles as hereditary peers).
-Some life peerages are created as an honour for achievement, some for the specific purpose of introducing legislators from the various political parties (known as working peers) and some under the Appellate Jurisdiction Act 1876, with a view to judicial work.
-There is a discrete number appointed as "People's Peers", on recommendation of the general public.
+All life peers hold the rank of baron and automatically have the right to sit in the House of Lords.
+The title exists only for the duration of their own lifetime and is not passed to their heirs, although the children of life peers enjoy the same courtesy titles as those of hereditary peers.
+Some life peerages are created as an honour for achievement, some for the specific purpose of introducing legislators from the various political parties (known as working peers), and some under the Appellate Jurisdiction Act 1876, with a view to judicial work.
+There is a discrete number appointed as "People's Peers", recommended by the general public.
 Twenty-six Church of England bishops have a seat in the House of Lords.

 As a life peerage is not technically an "honour under the Crown", it cannot normally be withdrawn once granted.
 Thus, while knighthoods have been withdrawn as "honours under the Crown", convicted criminals who have served their sentences have returned to the House of Lords.
-In the case of Lord Archer of Weston-super-Mare, he has chosen only to exercise dining rights and has yet to speak following his release from his conviction for perjury.
+In the case of Lord Archer of Weston-super-Mare, he has chosen only to exercise dining rights and has not spoken in Parliament since released from his perjury conviction.